spiwokv/Fourier-Transform-Understanding-by-R/2D_DFT/README.md

 ```
 ![Fig2](fig2.png)

-The *h*=2 and *k*=3 cause that if you look at the bottom or top or enywhere in the plot there are
+The *h*=2 and *k*=3 cause that if you look at the bottom or top or anywhere in the plot there are
-two cosine waves (4 pi) in the horizontal and if you look at the bottom or top or enywhere in the
+two cosine waves (4 pi) in the horizontal and if you look at the bottom or top or anywhere in the
 plot there are three cosine waves (6 pi).

 Similarly to 1D examples, you can do the same with the sine wave and with waves of *k* and *h*